-This article originally appeared in the November 2017 issue of the Bradley Stoke Journal news magazine (on page 11).
-The magazine is delivered FREE, EVERY MONTH, to 9,500 homes in Bradley Stoke, Little Stoke and Stoke Lodge.
+This article originally appeared in the November 2018 issue of the Bradley Stoke Journal magazine (on page 19).
+The magazine is delivered FREE, EVERY MONTH (except August), to ALL 8,700 homes in Bradley Stoke.
 Phone 01454 300 400 to enquire about advertising or leaflet insertion.

 Last 5 posts in General News